jianliu10/jianliu.github.io/_posts/1998-01-01-docker-basic-note.md

 .
 config Norton firewall: click Norton -> settings -> firewall -> networking -> devices -> config -> add, add a device with "Docker, 10.0.72.2, FullTrust".

+right click the cute whale icon -> docker -> settings -> Network -> default Internal Virtual Switch : 10.0.75.0, this is the docker default network interface.

+### start/stop docker daemon on Wdindows Linux VM

-click cube whale icon to start up docker daemon.
-It will also start up MobylinuxVM to run on. right click docker icon -> settings -> configs, share C: drive, do NOT use kubernetes included in docker-for-desktop. restart docker
+click cube whale icon to start/restart up docker daemon.
+It will also start up MobylinuxVM to run on if it is not started. right click docker icon -> settings -> configs, share C: drive, do NOT use kubernetes included in docker-for-desktop. restart docker

-docker client (CLI commands) connect to docker daemon with TCP socket. docker client sends request to docker daemon, and receives response.
+WIN: MobyLinuxVM. it is managed by Hyper-V manager
+Hyper-V VM harddrive (it’s typically in C:\Users\Public\Documents\Hyper-V\Virtual hard disks)

 ## install docker on Ubuntu of Windows

 using Get Docker Script to perform the installation.
 This script is meant for quick & easy install

 	sudo apt-get install -y  linux-image-extra-virtual